Nytt Land

-Nytt Land are a two piece Nordic folk and ambient band, from Kalachinsk in Siberia, Russia.
+Nytt Land are a two-piece Nordic folk band from Kalachinsk in Siberia, Russia.
 Started by husband and wife Anatoly and Natalya Pakhalenko in 2013, the band released their third album Fimbulvinter on Cold Spring Records in 2017.

 Style and history

 Nytt Land formed in 2013, and released four albums independently before joining UK-based label Cold Spring Records for their 2017 release Fimbulvinter.
 Their subsequent album, 2018's Oðal, was also released on the label.
 They have supported Wardruna on their Russian concerts in 2016 and 2017, and have played at Viking, folk and metal festivals across Europe – including their debut UK show at York Barbican, as part of the York Viking Centre's Jorvik Viking Festival 2018.
 As of February 2019, Nytt Land's YouTube channel had accumulated a total 140,000 video views.

 In August 2021, the band released their third album - Ritual - through Napalm Records.
 Reviewers called the album "striking, elegant and haunting" and a "transportive hallucination, wafting across the tundra".
 The band debuted the album with a livestreamed performance on the Napalm Records YouTube channel.